Enucatl/phase-stepping-fit/README.rst

     y = \sqrt{(c_{f} - c_{l})^2 + (a_{f} - a_{l})^2 + (b_{f} - b_{l})^2}

-Where a, b and c are the parameters of the phase stepping curve:
+Where a, b and c are the parameters of the phase stepping curve, and the subscripts f and l refer to the fourier and least squares estimates
+respectively:

 .. math::